plerup/makeEspArduino/README.md

 The intension is to use the makefile as is.
 Possible specific configuration is done via via makefile variables supplied on the command line or in separate companion makefiles.

-The makefile can be used on Linux, Mac OS and Microsoft Windows (Cygwin).
+The makefile can be used on Linux, Mac OS and Microsoft Windows (Cygwin or WSL).

 The actual build commands (compile, link etc.) are extracted from the Arduino description files (platform.txt etc.).